snabbco/snabb/src/program/snabbnfv/doc/getting-started.md

 $ cp ubuntu.qcow2 ubuntu2.qcow2
 ```

-Before launching the VMs, we need to start Snabb Switch acting as a
+Before launching the VMs, we need to start Snabb acting as a
 virtio interface for the VMs.
 Snabb provides the `snabnfv traffic`
 program for this, which is built into the `snabb` binary that we built
 earlier.
 Source and documentation can be found at